-- Those who do not hold US citizenship, national, or permanent resident status by the application deadline. - Those who were previously awarded a fellowship from the NSF Graduate Research Fellowship Program and accepted it. - Those who have declined the offer of the NSF Graduate Research Fellowship and who did not notify NSF by the published deadline for accepting the Fellowship. - Those who have earned any graduate or professional degree by August 1, 2012, except applicants who have completed a joint BS/MS program and have not completed any further graduate study outside the joint program. - Current NSF employees.
+- Those who do not hold United States citizenship, national, or permanent resident status by the application deadline - Those who were previously awarded a Fellowship from the NSF Graduate Research Fellowship Program and accepted it. - · Those who have declined the offer of the NSF Graduate Research Fellowship and did not notify NSF or those who did not respond by the published deadline for accepting the Fellowship. - Those who have earned any graduate or professional degree by August 1, 2013, except 1) applicants who have completed a joint BS/MS program and have not completed any further graduate study outside the joint program or 2) applicants who are requesting eligibility consideration due to an extenuating circumstance (see Section IV.2) . - Current NSF employees.